icopy-site/awesome/docs/awesome/awesome-learn-datascience.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, Simon Böhm has waived all copyright and related or neighboring rights to this work. law, Simon Böhm has waived all copyright and related or neighboring rights to this work. law, Simon Böhm has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, Simon Böhm has waived all copyright and related or neighboring rights to this work.